 The result of the logistic regression is provided in exhibit 13.3.
-It shows that patients who took Buspirone were more likely to be male; to have eyes, ears, nose, throat and larynx (p = 0.01) conditions, neurological (p = 0.03) problems, and respiratory (p = 0.00) conditions; and to have used amphetamine (p = 0.02).
+It shows that patients who took Buspirone were more likely to be male; to have eye, ear, nose, throat, and larynx (p = 0.01) conditions, neurological (p = 0.03) problems, and respiratory (p = 0.00) conditions; and to have used amphetamines (p = 0.02).
 They were less likely to have heart (p = 0.05) or musculoskeletal integument (p = 0.01) conditions and to abuse alcohol (p = 0.02).
 Clearly, the assignment to take Buspirone was not random.
 Many baseline differences are confounded with the impact of Buspirone on remission of depression symptoms.
 These baseline differences necessitate the use of propensity scores to remove the confounding.

 Exhibit 13.3 Propensity to Take Buspirone